-- Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.
+- Measles: Three measles cases were notified in the past week.
+One case was overseas acquired, the other two cases were locally acquired and linked to a primary case.
+See media release. - Mumps: One overseas-acquired case of mumps was notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.